* * * early bird registration 12/19/2025 -1/31/2026 * * *

 4:00 LIT pick-up

-*Additionally, we usually go on one hike a week around the farm to explore our wild spaces and/or Live Earth production fields.
+*Additionally, we usually go on two hikes a week around the farm to explore our wild spaces and/or Live Earth production fields.
 We take our time going 1/2-3/4 miles with breaks for play and harvests.